tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 # Grafana

-[Grafana](https://grafana.com/) is a dashboard used to display prometheus collected data.
+[Grafana](https://grafana.com/) is a dashboard used to display Prometheus collected data.
 Once installed you can visit `http://<yournodeip>:3000`.
 Default login is `admin`/`admin`.
-You can skip the welcome by simply clicking on the Grafana logo.
+You can skip the welcome screen/wizard by clicking on the Grafana logo at the top left corner.

 ## Known install bugs

-At times grafana will not start up properlly during install and the dashboards will not install.
+At times Grafana will not start up properly during install and the dashboards will not install.
 To install them manually run the following commands from the `prototype-cjdns/pi/scripts/grafana` folder

 ```
 BASE_DIR=`pwd`